What to Do in Bruges in One Day: The Ultimate Guide

 Bruges City Centre

 Anything between the former city walls is charming, and often right out of a fairytale set in the middle ages.
 And while you’re at it, you might want to try some cheap eats in Bruges!

 On my first night in Bruges I sat down at Bhavani at the Simon Stevinplein for some great Indian food.
 The restaurant is charming, with a great open bar and subtle Indian details.
 Don’t expect Indian music blaring out of the speakers, this is not that kind of place.

 Flemish fries are an institution, and should not be lacking from any day trip to Belgium.
 In front of the Belfry towers you’ll find to stalls selling fries.
-The fries are firm, not too salty or oily and the mayonaise was brilliant.
+The fries are firm, not too salty or oily and the mayo was brilliant.
 I’m not normally a very big fan of fries, but even I loved these!

 De Halve Maan

 There’s really only one place to drink your beer in Bruges.
 Brewery de Halve Maan is the only remaining ORIGINAL brewery in Bruges, and if you’re so inclined you can choose to visit it with a guided tour.

 I simply wandered in to a place where the waffles looked best.
 I can’t remember the name but I found it where Walplein and de Wijngaartstraat meet.
 Take your waffle to the nearby Minnewater, and eat it while overlooking the pond with swans.

 Are you planning to stay over?
 Good, Bruges really is best seen in two days!
 Here’s my recommendations for hotels.

 Next to the train station of Bruges, you’ll find the ibis budget hotel.
 Perfect if you’re arriving by train, and in only a few minutes you’ll walk straight into the city centre.

 Yep, a hotel in a boat on one of the canals in Bruges.
 How cool is that?
 The rooms are comfortable and the hotels food options are highly rates.
 Check current prices and availability here.

-€€€ – The true historical character of Bruges, you’ll see reflected in the hotel rooms of Hotel Die Swaene.
+he true historical character of Bruges, you’ll see reflected in the hotel rooms of Hotel Die Swaene.
 The hotel lies right in the middle of the UNESCO-heritage listed city centre, and looks out over a canal.

 What are your best tips for things to do in Bruges in one day?